zaufi/zaufi.github.com/_posts/2014-01-29-kate-c++-stuff.md

 Yeah, it is quite similar to the "usual" (jijna templated) functions except a one more decorator ;-)

 Below is a list of available dynamic snippets for C++.
-Every item starts with a simplified graphic image of an underlaid regex (for visialization and better remembering ;-), which is used to match that snippet.
+Every item starts with a simplified graphic image of an underlaid regex (for visualization and better remembering ;-), which is used to match that snippet.

 ### `;cl;` Synopsis

 <img src="/assets/images/kate.cpp/cl.svg" class="img-responsive" title=";cl; Synopsis" />

 Insert a `class` declaration.
-Depending on options it is capable to add a default, parameterised, copy, move constructors and/or destructor.
+Depending on options it is capable to add a default, parameterized, copy, move constructors and/or destructor.
 Also class can be templated with desired number of parameters.

 Examples: